-Information to Gather Where to Find It How to Use It the information is available from the MySQL configuration file.
+Information to Gather Where to Find It How to Use It configuration file, you no longer need to supply separately most of the information listed below.
+MySQL port MySQL configuration file or mysqld startup script.
+Used to connect to the database instance during backup operations.
+Specified via theport option of mysqlbackup.
+The specification is not needed if the information is available from the MySQL configuration file.
 Path to MySQL data directory MySQL configuration file or mysqld startup script.
 Used to retrieve files from the database instance during backup operations, and to copy files back to the database instance during restore operations.
 Automatically retrieved from database connection.
 ID and password of privileged MySQL user You record this during installation of your own databases, or get it from the DBA when backing up databases you do not own.
 Specified via thepassword option of the mysqlbackup.
-Prompted at the terminal if the password option is present without the password argument.
+Prompted at the terminal if thepassword option is present without the password argument.
 Path under which to store backup data or metadata, temporarily or permanently You choose this.
 See Section 4.1.3, "Designate a Location for the Backup Directory" for details.
 In general, this directory has to be empty for mysqlbackup to write data into it.
 Owner and permission information for backed-up files (for Linux, Unix, and OS X systems) In the MySQL data directory.
 If you perform the backup and restore using a different OS user than the one who runs the server, this information might become important.
 See Section 4.2.1, "OS User for Running mysqlbackup" for details.
 Rate at which redo data is generated Calculated from the values of the InnoDB logical sequence number at different points in time.
 Use the technique explained in Creating Incremental Backups Using Only the Redo Log.
-Only needed if you perform incremental backups using the incremental-with-redo- log-only option rather than the incremental option.
+Only needed if you perform incremental backups using the incremental-with-redo-log-only option rather than the incremental option.
 The size of the InnoDB redo log and the rate of generation for redo data dictate how often you must perform incremental backups.